Suggestion: Watch the 5 minutes video tutorial before reading this article

 Buying leasehold property in Hong Kong

 In principle, all land is owned by the government in Hong Kong and you can only acquire property on a leasehold basis.

-You’ve might read about the tender process that’s held yearly, where the highest bidding developers can get hold of land plots from the government.
+You’ve might read about the tender process that’s held yearly and where the highest bidding developers can get hold of land plots from the government.

 This system has been bashed on for a while, as prices have reached the sky.

-Interestingly, the leasehold periods were set to 75, 99 or 999 years, depending on where you bought property in the past.
+Interestingly, the leasehold periods were set to 75, 99, or 999 years, depending on where you bought a property in the past.
 All lease agreements were supposed to finish in 1997, just before the UK was to hand over its crown pearl to China.